Have you ever tried, or thought about trying, a low-carb diet for weight loss?

 With the low-carb diet, fat loss actually slowed significantly.

-During the initial two week low-carb phase, fat loss decreased while muscle wasting increased.
+During the initial two week low-carb phase, fat loss slowed while lean tissue declined.

 During the final two weeks of the low-carb phase, overall weight loss slowed considerably.
 And fat loss remained lower than during the higher-carbohydrate diet.